riverbed/steelscript/README.md

 ```
    steelscript-module-name        # for example: steelscript-appresponse
-   ├── README.md or README.rst    # Markdown is preferred (.md) and reStructuredText (.rst) is ok
+   ├── README.md or README.rst    # Markdown is preferred (.md) and reStructuredText (.rst)
    ├── LICENSE
    ├── CHANGELOG
    ├── .gitignore